 Road tripping through California?
-You might be wondering what to eat on highway 395.
+You might be wondering where to eat on California highway 395.

 Highway 395 runs along California’s Eastern Sierra Nevada, and it’s the go-to route for Southern Californians heading up to Mammoth Mountain and the easiest way to get from Death Valley to Yosemite.